AlabhyaMe/Sentiments-Analysis/README.md

 ### 📌 Training Data

-Place your training CSV file in the `Training Data/` folder.
+Place your training CSV file in the `demo/training_data` folder.

 - It must contain:
-  - A column named `Response` – for the raw input text.
+  - A column for  the raw input text.
-  - A column named `Sentiment` – for sentiment labels (e.g., `"Positive"`, `"Negative"`, `"Neutral"`).
+  - A column for sentiment labels (e.g., `"Positive"`, `"Negative"`, `"Neutral"`)

 ### 📌 New Data for Prediction

-Place your new prediction CSV file in the `New Data/` folder.
+Place your new prediction CSV file in the `new_data/` folder.

 - It must contain:
   - A column named `RawTextColumn` (or another name you configure in the notebook).